-What is rabies?
+What is rabies

-Rabies is caused by a virus that can infect any mammal, including humans.
+Rabies can infect any mammal, including humans, pets, wildlife and livestock.
 Birds, reptiles, amphibians and fish do not get rabies.

-- Bites that break the skin
+- bites that break the skin

-- Getting infected saliva in an open cut, sore, or other wound
+- getting infected saliva in an open cut, sore or other wound

-- Getting infected saliva in the mouth, nose, or eyes
+- getting infected saliva in the mouth, nose or eyes

-Rabies management in Ontario
+- rabies in Ontario

 How pets get rabies, what do to if your pet is exposed and what you need to know about the rabies vaccine and travelling to the United States with your pet.

-How livestock get rabies, how to protect them from it and what to do if an animal is exposed to or suspected of having rabies.
+How livestock can get rabies, how to protect them from it and what to do if an animal is exposed to or suspected of having rabies.